Library Book Security Systems | Prevent Book Theft

 -

 We install and service a number of products into public, university and school libraries.
 Full RFID book systems and stock control.
-EM and RF book detection and all accessories, including verifiers, EM strips, RF book pockets, customized with the school or college logo.
+EM and RF book security detection and all accessories, including verifiers, EM strips, RF book pockets, customised with the school or college logo.
 Standalone people counters and network versions.
 We also provide CCTV, Access Control and Wireless headsets.

 -